LuciMacedo/financial_calculater/README.md

 # financial_calculater
-Program that allows the user to access two different financial calculators.
+It is a program that allows the user to access two different financial calculators an investment calculator and a home loan repayment calculator.
+The output is the total amount based on their input option.